dmlc/xgboost/doc/tutorials/external_memory.rst

 Passing an iterator to the :py:class:`~xgboost.QuantileDMatrix` enables direct construction of :py:class:`~xgboost.QuantileDMatrix` with data chunks.
-On the other hand, if it's passed to :py:class:`~xgboost.DMatrix`, it instead enables the external memory feature.
-The :py:class:`~xgboost.QuantileDMatrix` concatenates the data on memory after compression and doesn't fetch data during training.
-On the other hand, the external memory :py:class:`~xgboost.DMatrix` fetches data batches from external memory on-demand.
+On the other hand, if it's passed to the :py:class:`~xgboost.DMatrix` or the :py:class:`~xgboost.ExtMemQuantileDMatrix`, it instead enables the external memory feature.
+The :py:class:`~xgboost.QuantileDMatrix` concatenates the data in memory after compression and doesn't fetch data during training.
+On the other hand, the external memory :py:class:`~xgboost.DMatrix` (:py:class:`~xgboost.ExtMemQuantileDMatrix`) fetches data batches from external memory on-demand.
 Use the :py:class:`~xgboost.QuantileDMatrix` (with iterator if necessary) when you can fit most of your data in memory.
-The training would be an order of magnitude faster than using external memory.
+For many platforms, the training speed can be an order of magnitude faster than using external memory.

 ****************
 Text File Inputs